FischbachLab/nf-midas/README.md

   - Metadata additional Columns with simple header format
 - Work directory (Local or S3://)
 - Path to Midas Database (Local or S3://)
-- Path to Kneaddata Database (Human, Mouse, and/or Bacterial rRNA) (Local or S3://)

 ## Output

-- Trimmed and Filtered Reads from Kneaddata (Stored Local or S3://)
 - Species Analysis from MiDAS
 - Gene Analysis from MiDAS
 - SNP Analysis from MiDAS